rocaiguina/mapa33/README.md

 `node_modules/.bin/sequelize db:migrate`

+6. Run database seeds.
+(Optional, you must run this command only when there are new seeds).

+`node_modules/.bin/sequelize db:seed:all`

+*This command will insert into database the administrator user*

-6. Run the server project.
+7. Run the server project.

 `npm run dev-start`

-7. Open a new terminal and build the "react app"
+8. Open a new terminal and build the "react app"

 `npm run build`

-8. Open your browser `http://localhost:3000/` and enjoy!. :)
+9. Open your browser `http://localhost:3000/` and enjoy!. :)

 # API DOCS